 Q: What if I want to make a purchase online or at a vendor that doesn't have "chip" terminals?

 A: You can still use your card with the magnetic stripe or the card number as you have in the past.

 Q: Does Logix offer services to help me safeguard my accounts?

 A: Yes!
-If you have an Android or iPhone smart phone, download the Logix Card Manager App to receive instant alerts when your credit or debit card is used to make a purchase, ATM withdrawal, or other transaction.
+If you have an Android or iPhone smart phone, download the Logix Mobile App to receive instant alerts when your credit or debit card is used to make a purchase, ATM withdrawal, or other transaction.
 You can even “turn off” your card if you suspect fraudulent activity on your account.
 Click here for details.